Eastern indigo snake: Preferred habitat

 The eastern indigo snake frequents flatwoods, hammocks, dry glades, stream bottoms, cane fields, riparian thickets, and high ground with well-drained, sandy soils.
-In Georgia, the eastern indigo snake prefers excessively drained, deep sandy soils along major streams, as well as xeric sandridge habitats.
+In Georgia, the eit prefers excessively drained, deep, sandy soils along major streams, as well as xeric sandridge habitats.
+The species is also strongly associated with longleaf pine and scrub oak communities which usually have turkey oak, live oak, and sand post oak trees.
+Georgia, they occur in the middle and lower coastal plain.
 In the northern parts of its range it is restricted to sandhills and requires gopher tortoise burrows during colder seasons.
 Xeric slash pine plantations seem to be preferred over undisturbed longleaf pine habitats.
 Habitat selection varies seasonally.
-From December to April, eastern indigo snakes prefer sandhill habitats; from May to July the snakes shift from winter dens to summer territories; from August through November they are located more frequently in shady creek bottoms than during other seasons.
+From December to April, eastern indigo snakes prefer sandhill habitats; from May to July, the snakes shift from winter dens to summer territories; from August through November, they are located more frequently in shady creek bottoms than during other seasons.
 In a study in Georgia, winter sightings generally occurred on sandhills, in association with gopher tortoise (Gopherus polyphemus) burrows.
 These burrows can be used as cover from predators, fires, or extreme temperatures that may come through the area.
+In these sandhill environments, foraging, nesting, ecdysis, and potentially mating occur at or in these burrows.

 The eastern indigo snake is most abundant in the sandhill plant communities of Florida and Georgia.
 These communities are primarily scrub oak-longleaf pine (Pinus palustris) with occasional live oak (Quercus virginiana), laurel oak (Q. laurifolia), Chapman's oak (Q. chapmanii), and myrtle oak (Q. myrtifolia).
 Other communities include longleaf pine-turkey oak (Q. laevis), slash pine-scrub oak (Pinus elliottii), pine flatwoods, and pine-mesic hardwoods.

 Cover requirements

-Because the cover requirements of eastern indigo snakes change seasonally, maintaining corridors that link the different habitats used is important.
-From the spring through fall snakes must be able to travel from sandhill communities and upland pine-hardwood communities to creek bottoms and agricultural fields.
-In winter, indigo snakes den in gopher tortoise burrows, which are usually found in open pine forests with dense herbaceous understories.
-Burrows need to be in areas where there is no flooding.
-Eastern indigo snakes heavily use debris piles left from site-preparation operations on tree plantations.
-These piles are often destroyed for cosmetic reasons but should be left intact because they provide important hiding cover for both the snake and its prey.
-Summer home ranges for the indigo snake can be as large as 273 acre.
+Because the cover requirements of the eastern indigo snake change seasonally, maintaining corridors that link the different habitats used is important.
+From the spring through fall, snakes must be able to travel from sandhill communities and upland pine-hardwood communities to creek bottoms and agricultural fields.
+In winter, the eastern indigo snake dens in gopher tortoise burrows, which are usually found in open pine forests with dense herbaceous understories.
+These gopher tortoise burrows are used for nesting, foraging, and shelter before the snakes shed.
+Burrows need to be in areas with no flooding.
+The eastern indigo snake heavily uses debris piles left from site-preparation operations on tree plantations.
+These piles are often destroyed for cosmetic reasons, but should be left intact because they provide important cover for both the snake and its prey.
+Summer home ranges for the eastern indigo snake can be as large as 273 acre.